djcprinse/.dotfiles/README.md

 specific tools you need to use to be able to do your work.
 You would be able to add this configuration and installation files to a separate git repository.

+Feel free to name the additional `.dotfiles-custom` directories to your wishes.
+Inside the `$HOME/.dotfiles/zsh/.zshrc` configuration, directories starting with `.dotfiles-` are being scanned to source shell configuration, aliases and exports from.

 ## ssh

 To make sure all separate SSH configuration files will be included, an `Include` property has been added to the general